Gr3Fin/Python_projects/Pomodoro technique/README.md

 # Pomodoro Technique in a GUI version.

-> Time management method that helps focusing on a subject.
+> Time management method that helps focus on a subject
+> by breaking work into intervals separated by short breaks.

 ![pomodoro](./assets/images/pomodoro_image.jpg)
 ---